-- 1. all cash on hand at the end of such quarter, plus - 2. all additional cash on hand as of the date of determination resulting from borrowings after the end of such quarter, less - 3. the amount of cash reserves established by the General Partner in its reasonable discretion.
+- 1. all cash on hand at the end of such quarter, - 2. plus all additional cash on hand as of the date of determination resulting from borrowings after the end of such quarter, - 3. less the amount of cash reserves established by the General Partner in its reasonable discretion.